ShivRaiGithub/quadB_Vote/README.md

 2) Import an anvil account using the private key provided by anvil.
 This will be used to sign transactions.

 3) Go to http://localhost:3000/ and interact with the contract.

+4) Demo images of the frontend are present in ./DemoImages folder.